powergun/hsFP/monoidsemigroup/README.md

 see src/NonEmpty.hs; note that use of `:|` operator in the data constructor; it is equivalent to `data NonEmpty a = NonEmpty a [a]`

+## Monoid of Functions

+source: first principles P/804; can be helpful in dealing with map/dict

+> The Monoid of the keys functions is combining all of the key maps each function produces when applied to the XConfig to produce a final canonical key map.
+> `instance Monoid b => Monoid (a -> b)`